Free, expert health insurance help.

 Depending on the time of the year or if you have certain life changes, you may be able to sign up!

 All Wisconsinites can shop for health insurance from November 1 to January 15.
-This period is called Open Enrollment (learn more about Open Enrollment in the section below).
+This period is called Open Enrollment (learn more about Open Enrollment below).

 After January 15, you may still be able to sign up for health coverage with BadgerCare Plus (the State of Wisconsin’s health insurance program) or a Special Enrollment Period.